AngieC96/advanced_programming_2019-20/lectures/c++/10_mixing/Notes.md

 ```

-To see the symboly declared into an object file:
+To see the symbols declared into an object file:

 ```bash
 $ cd 01_symbols/